achuza/resume/resume-josh.md

 **Systems Administrator**
 **January 2020 - September 2021**

+- Designed and deployed Rivian's first Industrial/OT Data Center providing all compute, networking, and storage.
-- Built and maintained virtual and physical server infrastructure.
+- Deployed and maintained Dell VxRail HCI and built multi-cluster resilency patterns.
 - Implemented a One way trust domain for secure authentication within a protected subnet.
 - Converted the Normal site to the Avigilon badging system and integrated it with LDAP.
 - Designed new badging standards to reduce complexity.